aarmey/CV/Biosketch.md

 ### Ongoing Research Support

+UCLA Hellman Fellows Program  \hfill  7/01/2019 – 6/30/2020
+Engineering anti-tumor antibody combinations for more effective and less toxic therapies
+This project uses a binding model of IgG-FcγR engagement to predict combinations of anti-tumor antibodies that operate synergistically together.

+Role: PI

+\vspace{12pt}
 Visterra, Inc.  \hfill  4/01/2019 – 3/30/2021
 Modeling the IL-2 pathway to engineer cell-selective signaling
 This project applies a binding and activation model of the common gamma chain receptor cytokines to identify engineered changes in ligand affinity that translate to changes in cell selectivity.